How to Read You Annual Water Report

 Additional Information for Nitrate

-Other health-hazard contaminants such as nitrate may also be included in the informational statements in the CCR.
-This is especially true when a system detects its level above five mg/L but below the MCL level.
+Other health-hazard contaminants, such as nitrate, may also be included in the CCR's informational statements.
+This is especially true when a system detects a level above five mg/L but below the MCL level.

 Additional information for Arsenic

-Additional information for Arsenic may be included if a system detects it at above 0.005 mg/L and up to 0.010 mg/L. Naturally, arsenic is part of the rocks that dislodged and contaminated the water sources.
+Additional information about Arsenic may be included if a system detects it above 0.005 mg/L and up to 0.010 mg/L. Arsenic is naturally present in the rocks, dislodging and contaminating water sources.

 Water Quality Data Table